Updated June 9th, 2019.

 A Day Well Spent!

-I had a great time visiting Colca Canyon with Arequipa Tour.
+I had a great time visiting Colca Canyon on a day trip with Arequipa Tour.
 Our guide Maria was enthusiastic and professional from the start of the day until the very end.
 Thanks to her keen photography skills, we were able to get some great pictures in and around the Canyon too!

 Although I would suggest that a two or three-day trekking experience would allow you to fully experience the Canyon, the full day trip is a great option if you have limited time.
 The long journey means a very early morning but Arequipa Tour took care of all of our needs and made our visit to Colca an easy and worthwhile trip.